GringoElPepito/ESGI-Obsidian/TOEIC.md

 if present perfect and past perfect = if i had left earlier, I would have arrived on time

-if I were rich, I would buy a boat
+if I were rich, I would buy a boat for if + past be +

 past perfect for `have` is `had have`

+# PRESENT SIMPLE
+Uses :
+- Repeated actions
+- Facts or generalization
+- Scheduled events in near future signal words : always, every, never, normally, often, seldom, rarely, sometimes, usually if negation conjugaison over do

+# PRESENT COUTINUOUS
+Use :
+- Action in progress
+- Near future
+signal words : at the moment, just, just now, Listen!, Look!, now, right now

+# PAST SIMPLE
+Use :
+- Completed actions in the past* signal words : yesterday, ago in 1990, the other day, last Friday

+# PAST COUTINUOUS
+Uses :
+- Duration in the past